Seals of the Court of Appeals and Superior Court

 What happens if I do not settle my case at the initial scheduling conference?

-If your case does not settle, the judge may select a form of alternative dispute resolution by which parties may resolve their dispute without going to trial.
-Learn more about ADR and mediation in general.
+If your case does not settle, the judge may select a form of alternative dispute resolution (ADR) by which parties may resolve their dispute without going to trial.
+Learn more about ADR and mediation in general on the DC Court website.

 What happens on the court date?

-Court begins at 9:00 a.m., when the judge makes important announcements about what will happen in court and the parties' rights.
+Whether remote or in-person, the judge makes important announcements about what will happen in court and the parties' rights.
 After these announcements, the courtroom clerk calls roll and parties must answer that they are "present" and state their names.
-Failure of a tenant to appear may result in a default.
-Failure of landlord to appear may result in a dismissal.
-When both parties appear, they may attempt to resolve their differences by entering into a written agreement.
+Failure of plaintiff participation may result in a default.

 What is a judgment for possession?